m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function checks the existence of the battery controller
+This function checks the existence of the battery controller on I2C

+**Function argument**

+no argument.

+**Function return value**

+true: battery controller found. false:battery controller not found.

 **Definition:**